elbruno/OpenAI-Plugin-NET-Sample/src/SemanticKernel.TestPlugIn/README.md

 # Creating and using a ChatGPT plugin

-The `SemanticKernel.TestPlugIn` console application is bazsed on the [ChatGPT plugin](https://learn.microsoft.com/en-us/semantic-kernel/ai-orchestration/chatgpt-plugins) doc article.
+The `SemanticKernel.TestPlugIn` console application is based on the [ChatGPT plugin](https://learn.microsoft.com/en-us/semantic-kernel/ai-orchestration/chatgpt-plugins) doc article.

 We can use this sample to test the ChatGPT Plugin [El Bruno Pets](../OpenAI.PlugIn.NETSample/).